For a list of all USGS Water Project publications, go here.

-Scientists with the USGS have worked collaboratively with the Afghanistan Geological Survey (AGS) and the Afghanistan Ministry of Energy and Water (MEW) to compile hydrogeologic data on Afghanistan’s water resources, and to develop data-collection networks necessary for the understanding and management of these resources.
+Scientists with the USGS Water Project worked collaboratively with the Afghanistan Geological Survey (AGS) and the Afghanistan Ministry of Energy and Water (MEW) to compile hydrogeologic data on Afghanistan’s water resources, and to develop data-collection networks necessary for the understanding and management of these resources.
 Most hydrologic and climatic data-collection activities in Afghanistan were interrupted in the early 1980s as a consequence of war and civil strife and did not resume until 2003 or later.
 Because of the gap of more than 20 years in the record of hydrologic and climatic observations, investigators with the Water Project made considerable use of remotely sensed data and, where available, historical records.

 Click on any stream gage (red dot) and a pop-up window will appear with the gage name and ID, along with a link to a spreadsheet containing stream flow characteristics in graphic and tabular formats.